 Another category of Christmas Carol adaptations is trying to make it funny (which Scrooged also happens to do).
 People have gotten sick of the same, cheesy story of the old fart who hates Christmas, why not give them a laugh while they’re here?
 So, a lot of times, we have parodies of A Christmas Carol or previously established comedy groups who take the story and do a riff on it.
 From this, we get Carry On Christmas (1969), Rich Little’s Christmas Carol (1978), An American Carol (2008), A Christmas Carol Goes Wrong (2017), or, our next focus, Blackadder’s Christmas Carol (1988).
 This is a TV Special of the UK Comedy series Blackadder, and tells a reversed version of the A Christmas Carol.
 The main character, Ebeneezer Blackadder, is the kindest man in London, so kind in fact that everyone exploits his generosity for their own gain.
 The Ghosts then visit Blackadder and convince him to be more selfish, using clips of other episodes of Blackadder.
 It’s a unique twist on the classic tale, filled with clever lines that’ll make any fan of dry British humour bust a gut, and this special has grown into a cult classic.

 The final category is also the most prominent trope: The Branded Christmas Carol.
 If there is a brand with an old or mean character, they have likely already made A Christmas Carol with their own characters .
 Franchises that have made a Christmas Carol adaptation include, but are not limited to: The Jetsons, All Dogs Go to Heaven, Beavis and Butt-Head, Doctor Who, Alvin and the Chipmunks, Thomas the Tank Engine, Barbie, The Smurfs, and so many more.
 It’s become a cliche in its own right, but even selling out can still produce great art.
+You can get all information about dogs going to heaven.

 The ultimate branded Christmas Carol adaptation, which is also one of the most highly regarded versions of the story, even rivaling Scrooge (1951), is also the most widely known version today: The Muppet Christmas Carol (1992).
 Not enough can be said about this film to truly do it justice.
 Even though Muppets make up the majority of the cast, it is probably the most faithful retelling of A Christmas Carol, even when compared to the straight adaptations.
 It takes most of its dialogue directly from the novel, it matches the character descriptions to a tee, and the only true differences are the Muppets and the fantastic songs.
 It’s an absolutely great movie, too.
 There is lots of Muppet humor to keep the film light while also making way for the earnest emotions that come through with this story, which are extremely potent.
 If you were to ever only watch one adaptation of A Christmas Carol, it should be this one.
 Scrooge (1951) may be the “definitive adaptation”, as that is the legacy it holds, but The Muppet Christmas Carol is the best adaptation of the story AND the best film based on the story.